-- I like Aukey’s diminuative adapters which cost about $7, currently, for a pair of adapters.
+- I like Aukey’s diminuative adapters which cost about $8, currently, for a 3-pack of adapters.
 You could buy enough adapters to dedicate one adapter for each of your devices.
 Anker, a better known brand, makes the same tiny adapter but they charge a bit more.
 A pair of Anker adapters costs $12, currently.

-- If you’d prefer your USB-A adapter to be a few inches in length then I’d recommend Aukey’s 6″ adapters, for about $9 for a pair.
+- If you’d prefer your USB-A adapter to be a few inches in length then I’d recommend Aukey’s 6″ adapters, for about $10.

 If you need to connect several USB devices concurrently then you might want to consider one of these two items:

-If none of these adapters meets your needs, please consider The Wire Cutter’s thorough review of USB-C adapters and hubs.
-For example, if you only need a USB-C to ethernet adapter, they have a recommendation.
-Or, if you want a small dock that’ll sit on your desk and let you connect all of your devices to it, then check out the Wire Cutter’s review.
+If none of these adapters meets your needs, please consider The Wirecutter’s thorough review of USB-C adapters and hubs.
+For example, you may only need a USB-C to ethernet adapter.

 The Wire Cutter’s review of USB-C video cables and adapters, is helpful if all you need to do is connect a monitor to your Mac.
 It lists options for connecting monitors with VGA, DVI, HDMI or DisplayPort connectors.
 If you only need a USB-C to HDMI adapter then consider Anker’s USB-C to HDMI adapter.